 In measuring level and in measuring distortion in which the distortion is pure harmonic distortion, and when the input signal to noise and distortion ratio is greater than 20 dB, the equipment shall have full automatic operation.
 There shall be no manual operations in locating the fundamental frequency, nulling the fundamental frequency and in locating the level.
-For distortion measurements in which the input signal to noise and distortion ratios is less than 20 dB, down to 6 dB, the following is allowable: setting the fundamental component of the input signal so that the analyzer can lock onto and null the fundamental component of the input signal in which the input signal and remain locked down to 6 dB; or by inputing to the analyzer a signal in which the input signal to noise and distortion analyzer can lock onto and null the fundamental component of the fundamental component of the input signal and remain locked down to 6 dB; or by inputing to the analyzer a signal in which the input signal and remain locked down to 6 dB; or lock onto and null the fundamental component of the fundamental component of the input signal and remain locked down to 6 dB.
+For distortion measurements in which the input signal to noise and distortion ratios is less than 20 dB, down to 6 dB, the following is allowable: setting the fundamental component of the input signal so that the analyzer can lock onto and null the fundamental component of the analyzer a signal in which the input signal to noise and locked down to 6 dB; or lock onto and null the fundamental component of the fundamental component of the input signal and remain locked down to 6 dB; or by inputing to the analyzer a signal in which the input signal and remain locked down to 6 dB; or lock onto and null the fundamental component of the fundamental component of the input signal and remain locked down to 6 dB; or by inputing to the fundamental component of the input signal in which the input signal and remain locked down to 6 dB.